turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. In your own words, what is the purpose of a function?

-    The purpose of a function is to perform a task based on parameters and executable code.
+    The purpose of a function is to perform a task repeatedly based on parameters and executable code.

     Functions can have a set of parameters, which can be considered placeholders that will be addressed later when the function is called.